Lionel Trucks and Couplers

 1955

-Die cast Bar end trucks with magnetic couplers, the rivet in the center of the actuating plate is flared facing up, engraved web on knuckle, shinny pin
+Die cast Bar end trucks with magnetic couplers, the rivet in the center of the actuating plate is flared facing up, engraved web on knuckle, shiny pin

 1955 – 1956

-Die cast Bar end trucks with magnetic couplers, the rivet in the center of the actuating plate is flared facing up, engraved web on knuckle, shinny pin, with uncoupling tab
+Die cast Bar end trucks with magnetic couplers, the rivet in the center of the actuating plate is flared facing up, engraved web on knuckle, shiny pin, with uncoupling tab

 1957 – 1958 & 1969